 How The Grinch Stole Christmas

-Regardless of how busy we are, this truly is a wonderful time of the year.
+Regardless of how busy we are, the old Andy Williams song is right, this truly is the most wonderful time of the year.
 There are so many things that only happen during the Christmas season.
 The radio begins to play some of your favorite songs, Santa Claus shows up in the mall, and our televisions broadcast some of the most loved movies of all time.
-In our home we always take time out during this time of the year to sit on the couch and rewatch all of those beautiful movies like A Miracle of 34th Street, A Charlie Brown Christmas, A Christmas Story, and Elf.
+In our home we always take time out during this time of the year to re-watch all of those beautiful movies like Elf, Christmas Vacation, A Charlie Brown Christmas, and A Christmas Story for 24 straight hours.
 It is a great part of our Christmas Tradition.

-I think that Television and Movies have become the modern form of a parable.
-Over the next few weeks I am hoping to use these parables as our jumping off place as we talk about the magic of Christmas and how we can allow that spirit to be seen in our lives.
+Television and Movies have become the modern form of a parable.
+We have moved from telling stories to watching them on screens, but the premise is the same.
+The movies that have staying power, the ones that we are willing to watch over and over again are the stories that touch our hearts.
+Over the next few weeks I want us to consider some of these modern parables and use them as our jumping off place as we talk about the magic of Christmas and how we can allow that spirit to be seen in our lives.

 Our first parable was originally a book that was penned by the great theologian Dr. Seuss back in 1957.
 Very soon after the book’s release How the Grinch Stole Christmas was adapted to a movie and the story has been told and retold ever since.
-This parable is the perfect place for us to start our new series because unless we get rid of some of our baggage we will never be able to experience the joy of this season.
-There are a lot of things that hamper our ability to find peace and joy; we struggle with stress, worry, or uncertainty.
-But the greatest struggle we face is the problem of bitterness.
+This parable is the perfect place for us to start our new series, if we want to really enjoy this season we need to make sure that we get rid of the things that cause us to be a Grinch.
+There are a lot of things that hamper our ability to find peace and joy; we struggle with stress, worry, or uncertainty; but the greatest struggle we face is the problem of bitterness.

 I am not saying that we asked someone or allowed them to mistreat us.
 What I am saying is that we all struggle with some unrealistic expectations.
 In our minds we have this idea on how we should be treated, and respected, and thought about.
 And for a huge majority of us, that ideal is a lot better than we are willing to treat, respect, and think about others.
 It was devastating in my life when I realized that folks were not sitting around thinking about ways to make my life miserable.
 The truth is that they were not thinking about me at all.
 They were not intentionally mistreating me, they were being as selfish with their time and attention as I was.

-It’s never just one offense either.
-Now that I feel slighted it’s time for me to take it to the next level and start dwelling on how poorly I was treated.
+But bitterness doesn’t start with a single offense; once I feel slighted it’s time for me to take it to the next level and start dwelling on how poorly I was treated.
 It’s like I get the video pulled up on the screen of my mind and I just keep hitting repeat over and over and over and over.
 Every time I hit play, it just drives the hurt deeper and deeper into my mind.
-Because I care what you think of me, and we all care what other people think of us, I give you permission to hurt me.
+Because whether we admit it or not, I care what you think of me, and we all care what other people think of us.
+I give you permission to hurt me.
 When I am hurt, I allow that hurt to take over my thinking and the longer I dwell the worse it gets.

-Think about it this way, imagine we are all going to walk to the high school so that we can pray for the school, the students, and the staff.
-Before we get out of our parking lot you get a little pebble in your shoe.
-It’s uncomfortable at first but we are all walking towards the school and you decide you don’t want to stop the crowd and get the pebble out.
-So we are all walking and everyone else is unaware of the pebble, but every step you take it gets more and more tender.
+Think about it this way, imagine we are all going to go and do a little christmas shopping.
+In the parking lot you get a little pebble in your shoe and it’s uncomfortable at first but there is a group of us and you decide you don’t want to stop the crowd and get the pebble out.
+So we are all walking and everyone else is unaware of the pebble, but every step you take your foot gets more and more tender.
 The small pebble in your shoe soon feels like a HUGH stone and pretty soon you cannot take another step because of the pain.

 That’s exactly what bitterness does to us.
 We get hurt, and it’s a little hurt at first but everyone around us is going on with life as usual so we just try to keep going as well.
 But if we don’t stop and fix the problem a little stone turns into a big problem.